rsonka/PADx-Skill-Scraper/README.md

 Typically, the programs menu system should be sufficient.
 The two main functions are listMySkillInfo(cardNumList, dungeonsToExclude) and checkForAvailableSkillups(normallyExcluded, alwaysInCoin, fullCardReportStr), which the menus will set up calls to.
-More information below:
+More information on these below.

 <h3> listMySkillInfo(cardNumList, dungeonsToExclude) </h3>